Salem Witch Trials

 Nurse, bent-double and profoundly deaf, had to be helped into the courtroom.
 In response to the accusation of witchcraft her sense of Puritan guilt sprung forth as she replied: "I am as innocent as the child unborn, but surely, what sin hath God found in me un-repented of, that he should lay such an affliction upon me in my old age."

 She denied ever-knowingly to have been a witch, but her every denial was once more met by the shrieks and screams of the girls, and in particular, Anne Putnam.
 She claimed that she and the others were being attacked by the spectre of Rebecca Nurses.
 The Magistrates deemed that she had a case to answer and like the other women before her she was led away in chains to prison to await trial in the future.

-Around the same time a warrant for the arrest of Martha Corey, another fully-Covenanted member of the Church was issued.
+Around the same time a warrant for the arrest of Martha Corey, another fully Covenanted member of the Church was issued.
 She did not believe in the existence of witches and had publicly expressed her doubts about the validity of the girl’s testimony.
-In fact, she had more or less called them liars.
-As soon as the girls heard about this they accused her of being a witch.
-When her husband, the 82 year old Giles Corey, objected, he too was accused and arrested.
+In fact, she had called them liars.
+As soon as the girls heard about this, they accused her of being a witch.
+When her husband, the 82-year-old Giles Corey, objected, he too was accused and arrested.